Eliaquim Mangala

 Eliaquim Hans Mangala (born 13 February 1991) is a French professional footballer who plays as a centre-back.

 Born in France, he moved to Belgium as a child and began his career there at Standard Liège, going onto Porto in 2011 where he won consecutive Primeira Liga titles before joining Manchester City in 2014 for £32 million.
 He played 79 matches for City, won the Premier League in 2017–18, and had loans at Valencia and Everton, before joining the former on a free transfer in 2019.

 Mangala made his debut with the France national team on 6 June 2013 against Uruguay.
 He was included in the nation's squads for the 2014 FIFA World Cup and UEFA Euro 2016, making a substitute appearance in the latter.

 Club career

 Early career

-Mangala was born in the northwestern Parisian suburb of Colombes to Congolese parents, but moved to Belgium at the age of five to live in the French-speaking city of Namur.
+Mangala was born in the northwestern Parisian suburb of Colombes, Hauts-de-Seine, to Congolese parents.
+He acquired French nationality on 5 December 1995, through the collective effect of his mother's naturalization.
+He moved to Belgium at the age of five to live in the French-speaking city of Namur.
 At the same age, he joined local club Athletic Club Lustin as a youth player and spent six years at the club before moving to CS Wépionnais in nearby Wépion.
 After two years in Wépion, Mangala joined the biggest club in the city, UR Namur, and quickly impressed.
 While at Namur, Mangala was utilised as a striker and his positive displays at youth level led to interest from Standard Liège.
 In 2007, Mangala and Standard reached an agreement on a three-year youth contract.